 Food Pantry available to all residents and the community at large

-No cost afterschool programs, tutoring services, and educational therapeutic groups
+No cost afterschool programs, and tutoring services

 Family Services - parenting classes, cultural and youth activities

 Since the need for housing outweighs the availability, HCHC maintains an active list of applicants on its waiting list.